 - L2TP - Layer 2 Tunneling Protocol.
 Recommended for Mobile Devices that will not allow you to install/use the OpenVPN Protocol.
 It fixes the vulnerabilities seen in PPTP, but as a result, it may be a little bit slower speed-wise than OpenVPN.
 Also, because it uses multiple ports, it can be more difficult to configure on a router.

 - OpenVPN - An open-source project that allows for multiple types of authentication methods, but ultimately uses SSL/TLS (similar to your web browser).
 If at all possible, it is recommended that you use this.
 While it typically offers faster access speeds than L2TP, it does require a 3rd party software and certificate files to be installed in order to use it if you are not using the Newshosting VPN software.
 Also, support for mobile devices is limited.

 - UDP: Often faster due to having no error correction.
-Recommended use when target server is in the same continent and the end user is not in a rural area.
+Recommended use when the target server is on the same continent and the end-user is not in a rural area.

 - TCP: Uses error correction so that lost packets don't have to be retransmitted as often.
-Recommended for connections to servers that are far away and/or if the end user shows packet loss when connecting to server.
+Recommended for connections to servers that are far away and/or if the end-user shows packet loss when connecting to the server.

 Our VPN service uses these ports for Firewall configuration:

 For OpenVPN, we allow connections via TCP or UDP on ports 443 or 1194.
 Newshosting VPN software uses port 443.